The internet is full of health hacks and advanced fitness advice, but when it comes to basic tips, sometimes the basics are hard to find.

 I always start with the 1-star reviews of any book I’m interested in.

-It might surprise you, but 1-star reviews are rarely about the book itself, but more about whether the book was right for the reviewer.
+1-star reviews are rarely about the book itself, but more about whether the book was right for the reader, so I can use them as a shortcut.

 This particular basic and weird 1-star review is from our latest book, which, coincidentally is actually about simple, small habits that stack up over time, leading to big results.